Anikrp/CSE_465_Neural_Network/README.md

 # CSE_465_Neural_Network
 This is a Neural Network project  for course CSE_465.<br>
-This project aims to compare the effectiveness of a custom CNN (Convolutional Neural Network) and a Feedforward Network for image classification using a small dataset from Tiny ImageNet.
+<p>This project aims to compare the effectiveness of a custom CNN (Convolutional
+Neural Network) and a Feedforward Network for image classification using a small dataset from Tiny ImageNet.
 The dataset comprises 500-1000 images across ten distinct categories.
-The objective is understanding which neural network architecture performs better in scenarios with limited data.
+The objective is understanding which neural network architecture performs better in scenarios with limited data.<br>
 Our primary goal is to conduct a comparative study between a custom CNN and a Feedforward Network in the context of image classification using a limited dataset from Tiny ImageNet.
 Firstly, we will curate a dataset consisting of 500-1000 images from Tiny